Panama's Trump Hotel Has More Drama Than Guests As Owners, Management Feud

 "It's all getting out of control!"

-Algerd Monstavicius, who owns a penthouse unit, says that under The Trump Organization's management of the hotel, he's losing money every month.
+Algerd Monstavicius, who owns a penthouse unit, says that under the Trump Organization's management of the hotel, he is losing money every month.

 Monstavicius has been reading about the recent altercations between the owners group and Trump employees from his home in Reno, Nev.

-"It's all getting out of control!," he said.
+"It's all getting out of control!" he said.

 He blamed Trump executives and their marketing strategies for failing to secure guests for his 1,000-square-foot unit on a more regular basis.